Why Some Papers Are Rejected After Minor Revisions

 • Ensure consistency after changes

-• Address implicit concerns, not only explicit comments
+• Address implicit as well as explicit concerns

 Final Guidance